-It is most expert’s opinions that the entire superficial venous system’s hypertension has to be unloaded from the saphenous vein to the varicose veins themselves or unhappy patients will be the final result.
+It is most expert’s opinions that the entire superficial venous system’s hypertension has to be unloaded from the saphenous vein to the varicose vein tributaries themselves or unhappy patients will be the final result.

 The only advantage with the nonthermal saphenous vein ablation techniques appears to be less neurologic complications.

 Advertising Claims of Results Made by Vascular Solutions, BTG and Medtronic

 Claims of success from companies that make these devices are disingenuous.
 They focus on the immediate results either right after or just a few months after the procedure.

 The companies and their highly reimbursed consultants/experts (read: vein illuminati) often omit the probability of future problems that occur when only their saphenous vein procedure is performed.